IowaDave/avr-dx/_posts/2024-05-21-serial-output-the-hardware-way.md

 # Serial Output the Hard(ware) Way

-This article will demonstrate how to:
+This article will explain how to:

 * **transmit text from an unmounted AVR Dx microcontroller** to a computer using the Dx USART hardware module directly.
 <br><br>